Service Animals at the University

 - The immediate clean-up and proper disposal of all animal waste

-- Harnessing, leashing, or tethering the service dog, unless an individual’s disability precludes the use of a restraint or if the restraint would interfere with the service animal's safe, effective performance of work or tasks.
+- Harnessing, leashing, or tethering the service dog, unless an individual’s disability precludes the use of a restraint or if the restraint would interfere with the service dog's safe, effective performance of work or tasks.

 - Following all requirements for the presence of animals in public places mandated by State or local ordinances (vaccination, license, animal health, leash)